johncanthearyou/sorting-algorithms-java/README.txt

 This is, by no means, an exhaustive list of all sorting algorithms.
 I simply asked ChatGPT "What are the 10 most important sorting algorithms to learn?" on May 21st, 2023 (5/21/23).

+To run all the sorting algorithms, you need the java jdk installed and configured (it should depend on no specific version, but I used the RedHat openjdk 17) navigate to the directory `sorting-algorithms-java` and run the following command:
+    > java SortingAlgorithms.java